16pierre/PlzFixEP/README.md

 - Traktor -> Engine Prime
 - Rekordbox -> Engine Prime

-# Issues
-This is a quick and dirty first draft.
-There's a lot of issues with this code.

-- The current version of the code works on Engine Prime on computers, but fails on the players.
-(Last tested on `EP 1.3.3.c27c25d`)
-- This code has unexpected results on tracks with duplicate filenames

-Feel free to PR to fix it, I'm not actively coding on this projet at the moment, but I'll definitely review your PRs ;)

 # Usage

-First of all, BACKUP YOUR Engine Prime files !
+First of all, BACKUP your Engine Prime files !
 (Location: Music/Engine Library)

 0. See [installation](#installation)
 1. Import your tracks normally in Engine Prime.